flippercloud/flipper/README.md

 Randomness is probably not a good idea for enabling new features in the UI.
 Most of the time you want a feature on or off for a user, but there are definitely times when I have found percentage of random to be very useful.

 ## Adapters

-I plan on supporting in-memory, Mongo, and Redis as adapters for flipper.
+I plan on supporting [in-memory](https://github.com/jnunemaker/flipper/blob/master/lib/flipper/adapters/memory.rb), [Mongo](https://github.com/jnunemaker/flipper-mongo), and [Redis](https://github.com/jnunemaker/flipper-redis) as adapters for flipper.
 Others are welcome so please let me know if you create one.

 ### Memory

-You can use this for tests if you want.
+You can use the [in-memory adapter](https://github.com/jnunemaker/flipper/blob/master/lib/flipper/adapters/memory.rb) for tests if you want.
 That is pretty much all I use it for.

 ### Mongo

-Currently, the mongo adapter stores everything in a single document.
-This is cool as if you cache that document for the life of a web request or whatever, you can check a ton of features by adding very little burden (1 query per request).
+Currently, the [mongo adapter](https://github.com/jnunemaker/flipper-mongo) comes in two flavors.

+The [vanilla mongo adapter](https://github.com/jnunemaker/flipper-mongo/blob/master/lib/flipper/adapters/mongo.rb) stores each key in its own document.
+This means for each gate checked per feature there will be a query to mongo.

+Personally, the adapter I prefer is the [single document adapter](https://github.com/jnunemaker/flipper-mongo/blob/master/lib/flipper/adapters/mongo_single_document.rb), which stores all features and gates in a single document.
+If you combine this adapter with the [local cache middleware](https://github.com/jnunemaker/flipper/blob/master/lib/flipper/middleware/local_cache.rb), the document will only be queried once per request, which is pretty awesome.

 ### Redis

-Redis is great for this type of stuff and it only took a few minutes to implement.
+Redis is great for this type of stuff and it only took a few minutes to implement a [redis adapter](https://github.com/jnunemaker/flipper-redis).
 The only real problem with redis right now is that automated failover isn't that easy so relying on it for every code path in my app would make me nervous.

 ## Installation